cdi-unit/cdi-unit/docs/index.md

 *   @InSessonScope – Starts a session for the method call.
 *   @InConversationScope – Starts conversation for the method call.

+Classes, fields and methods can also be annotated with [@IgnoredClasses](#controllingEnvironment) to prevent them from being discovered automatically.

 ### Example unit test

 Suppose you have a class ```Starship``` that injects ```WarpDrive``` that implements ```Engine```: